BobMcDear/attention-in-vision/README.md

 ## Description
 This is a PyTorch implementation of popular attention mechanisms in computer vision.
 ## Modules
 Below is a list of the attention mechanisms available in this repository, as well as their sample usage.
-For more information, please refer to the paper or article corresponding to each method.

 ### SE | [Paper](https://arxiv.org/abs/1709.01507)
 Squeeze-and-excitation (SE) is accessed as follows.
 ```python